 A. Except as provided herein, no person may engage in any land-disturbing activity until both a VSMP permit and a perimeter erosion and sediment control permit have been issued by the Administrator in accordance with the provisions of this Ordinance.
-In addition, as a prerequisite to engaging in the land-disturbing activities shown on the approved plan, the person responsible for carrying out the plan shall provide the name of an individual holding a certificate of competence, to the program authority, as provided by § 62.1-44.15:55, of the Virginia Erosion and Sediment Control Law, who will be in charge of and responsible for carrying out the land-disturbing activity.
-Failure to provide the name of an individual holding a certificate of competence prior to engaging in land-disturbing activities may result in revocation of the approval of the plan and the person responsible for carrying out the plan shall be subject to the penalties provided in this ordinance.
+In addition, as a prerequisite to engaging in the land-disturbing activities shown on the approved plan, the person responsible for carrying out the plan shall provide the name of an individual holding a certificate of competence, to the program authority, as provided by § 62.1-44.15:55, of the Virginia Erosion and Sediment Control Law, who will be in charge of and responsible for carrying out the land-disturbing activities may result in revocation of the approval of the plan and the person responsible for carrying out the plan shall be subject to the penalties provided in this ordinance.
 Property owners may be issued one agreement in lieu of a plan per calendar year for which a responsible land disturber need not be named.
 Subsequent permits in the same year however, will require naming of a responsible land disturber.

-- B. No VSMP authority permit shall be issued unless and until the permit application and attendant materials and supporting documentation demonstrate that all land clearing, construction, disturbance, land development and drainage will be done according to the approved permit and until the following items have been submitted to and approved by the Administrator as prescribed herein: - 1.
-A permit application that includes a general permit registration statement, if such statement is required, and evidence that general permit coverage is obtained; - 2.
-An erosion and sediment control plan approved in accordance with this chapter. - 3.
-A stormwater management plan that meets the requirements of § 9-7 of this chapter. - 4.
-Any fees and bond required to be paid in accordance with § 9-19. - C. No grading, building or other local permit shall be issued for a property unless a VSMP authority permit, when required, has been issued by the Administrator. - D. No land disturbing permit shall be issued until the applicant submits with his application approved erosion and sediment control plans and certification that the plan will be followed and all perimeter erosion and sediment control measures have been installed, inspected and approved by the Administrator. - E. Notwithstanding any other provisions of this Ordinance, the following activities are exempt, unless otherwise required by federal law: - 1.
-Exemptions to Stormwater Management Plan, Pollution Prevention
+B. No VSMP authority permit shall be issued unless and until the permit application and attendant materials and supporting documentation demonstrate that all land clearing, construction, disturbance, land development and drainage will be done according to the approved permit and until the following items have been submitted to and approved by the Administrator as prescribed herein:

+1. A permit application that includes a general permit registration statement, if such statement is required, and evidence that general permit coverage is obtained;

+2. An erosion and sediment control plan approved in accordance with this chapter.

+3. A stormwater management plan that meets the requirements of § 9-7 of this chapter.

+4. Any fees and bond required to be paid in accordance with § 9-19.

+C. No grading, building or other local permit shall be issued for a property unless a VSMP authority permit, when required, has been issued by the Administrator.

+D. No land disturbing permit shall be issued until the applicant submits with his application approved erosion and sediment control plans and certification that the plan will be followed and all perimeter erosion and sediment control measures have been installed, inspected and approved by the Administrator.

+E. Notwithstanding any other provisions of this Ordinance, the following activities are exempt, unless otherwise required by federal law:

+1. Exemptions to Stormwater Management Plan, Pollution Prevention a.
+Permitted surface or deep mining operations and projects, or oil and gas operations and projects conducted under the provisions of Title 45.1 of the Code of Virginia;